ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/citizenship-in-the-nation/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="7" requirement="Name the three branches of our federal government and explain to your counselor their functions.
 Explain how citizens are involved in each branch.
-For each branch of government, explain the importance of the system of checks and balances."}}
+For each branch of government, explain the importance of our checks and balances system."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}